Major Independence Day celebrations in the Tucson area have both sparked and fizzled over the years.

 In 2009 the City of Tucson cancelled the July 4th fireworks because of budget problems.
 Several businesses and community organizations provided funding, so the July 4, 2009 fireworks show did go on that year.

-In recent years, July 4th fireworks displays can be seen at various locations around Tucson and Pima County.
+In recent years, July 4th fireworks displays can be seen at various locations around Tucson and Pima County, including the Kino Sports Complex, opens a new window and Casino del Sol, opens a new window.

 "City, county ban all fireworks."
 Arizona Daily Star.
 July 1, 2002.
 Page A7.